| Texas

 groups collecting litter along 8,000 miles of highway.
 It is

-posts and streetlights were developed in a two-year program to reduce
+posts and streetlights were developed in a two-year program in the

 the seriousness of roadside object impact accidents.